 Offer curbside collection or in-person pickup

 Offering local pickup might be the fastest, easiest option for customers nearby.
 People can browse your webshop and purchase items online, then pick them up at their convenience.
-Plus, offering touch-free curbside pickup is especially important in times of coronavirus social distancing.
+Plus, offering touch-free curbside pickup is especially important in times of coronavirus.
 It’s easy to set up with your Jimdo online store’s Local Pickup feature.

 When “normal” times return and shops are reopened, customer pickup is still a good idea.
-A customer picking up can connect with your business face-to-face, get their goods when it suits them without waiting for a delivery, and is more likely to buy extras because they have the chance to browse in-store.
+A customer picking up can connect with your business face-to-face and get their goods when it suits them without waiting for a delivery.
+Plus, they are more likely to buy extras because they have the chance to browse in-store.

 Send items by bicycle courier

 Bike couriers offer speed, sustainability, and something more exciting than a run-of-the-mill delivery.
 The idea might seem quaint, but bicycle couriers are available in almost all cities.
-They’re often the fastest way to get a package from one side of town to another, because they don’t have to deal with traffic the way cars and vans do.
+They’re often the fastest way to get a package from one side of town to another.
 Bicycle couriers sometimes work together with other delivery services to deliver outside their own delivery area, and often deliver to smaller towns in the region.

 Sending your orders by bike courier is a clear choice for sustainable and green businesses.
 This delivery method can work particularly well with your company’s marketing and branding, especially if you sell a fitness, outdoor, or eco-friendly product.